isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-online-service-description/excel-online.md

 ## <a name="drag-and-drop-cells"></a>Drag and drop cells
 <a name="bkmk_DragAndDrop"> </a>

-En Excel Online se puede mover el valor de una celda arrastrando la celda de un lugar a otro.
+Puede mover el valor de la celda en Excel para el Web arrastrando y soltando las celdas de un sitio a otro.

 ## <a name="dropbox"></a>Dropbox
 <a name="bkmk_Dropbox"> </a>